Understanding Breast MRI Scans: What You Need to Know

 2. Diagnostic Clarity

-• If a mammogram or ultrasound is inconclusive, an MRI can provide clearer results.
+• If a mammogram or ultrasound is inconclusive, a breast MRI scan can provide clearer results.

 • To determine the size and extent of the cancer before surgery.